aircodelabs/aircode/docs/en/docs/src/guide/functions/response-header-and-code.md

 # Response Header and Code

 This doc is WORK IN PROGRESS.
-It is expected to be published in late December, 2022.
+It is expected to be published in early February, 2023.